3450 Forestdale Drive, Burlington, NC

 Addressing Dental Anxiety in Children

-Dental anxiety is common among children, but addressing it early can make a big difference in how they feel about visiting the dentist.
+Dental anxiety is common in children.
+Helping them feel comfortable early on can shape a positive attitude toward the dentist for life.
 Fear of the dentist often stems from the unknown, previous bad experiences, or stories they hear from others.
 By taking steps to ease their worries, parents and dentists can help children build a positive relationship with dental care.

 Start Early